'You Can't Stay Here': Dorian Leaves Parts Of The Bahamas Uninhabitable

 "When folks come to the reality that they no longer have a roof over their head or a loved one who's gone, never to return again, it's really tough," Dames says.
 "So these places will certainly need a tremendous amount of support, and we're working to provide avenues for that to happen."

-Dorian continues to travel northeast after it made landfall on Cape Hatteras on North Carolina's Outer Banks Friday morning.
+Dorian continues to travel northeast after it made landfall on Cape Hatteras on North Carolina's Outer Banks on Friday morning.
 The storm has been downgraded to a Category 1, and officials say it won't stick around wreaking havoc the way it did on the Bahamas.

 Loading...